AlexNexton/MS2-LingLang/testing.md

 - Start button on game when clicked more than once would increment the countdown timer on the clock.
   - I had to remove the start button and have the page refresh instead.

-- The overlays for each game, which appear before you start the game or upon completion would disappear without starting the game if you clicked anywhwere on the screen.
+- The overlays for each game, which appear before you start the game or upon completion would disappear without starting the game if you clicked anywhere on the screen.
     - I figured out how to make it so the only way to remove the overlay was by clicking the play/refresh button.
 Thereby leaving the game static.

 - With [EmailJS](https://www.emailjs.com/) I couldn't get the emails to send over a modal form.
-    - I moved the form to the contact confirmation page which I used as a quick solution however, I would have rathered it send the modal contents to the user's email address.
+    - I moved the form to the contact confirmation page which I used as a quick solution however, I would have preferred it send the modal contents to the user's email address.

 - In the beginning the cards for the game only matched the same link.
     - I figured out how to match them to different links thereby making it possible to have the pictures match their